Boeing was once known for safety and engineering. But critics say an emphasis on profits changed that | KRDO

 But in less than a decade, all that has changed.

 Airbus delivered 735 commercial jets last year.
 Boeing only 528.
 Net orders and the backlog of jets each is waiting to build show a larger imbalance.
-And while Airbus is forecast to report adjusted net income of $4.3 billion euros, or $4.7 billion profit, for 2023 when it reports results, Boeing is forecast to report a loss of $3.6 billion next week.
+And while Airbus is forecast to report adjusted net income of 4.3 billion euros, or $4.7 billion profit, for 2023 when it reports results, Boeing just reported an operating loss of $3.2 billion for the year.

 Aboulafia said the short-sighted push for profits has put the company at a severe competitive disadvantage to Airbus, and that Calhoun and other top managers at Boeing, as well as its board, need to go if the company is to have a chance to turn things around.